VictorTaelin/articles/0004-supercompilation-for-free/README.md

   print $ apply_n_times (2 ^ 25) (zip4 xor a) b
 ```

-It takes the pairwise xor of two quadruples 33 million times.
-As such, it is obviously slow, taking `9` seconds to execute on my computer, compiled with `ghc --O2`.
-But if we reason about it, that program is stupid: `zip4 xor a (zip4 xor a (zip4 xor a ... b))` is always equal to `b` when there is an even numbers of xors.
-Could a sufficiently smart compiler optimize that?
-Well, for one, it must be able to remove all abstractions used in `zip4`.
+It takes the pairwise xor of two quadruples 33 million times, taking `9` seconds to execute on my computer (compiled with `ghc --O2`).
+It is also stupid: `zip4 xor a (zip4 xor a (zip4 xor a ... b))` is always equal to `b` (for even applications).
+One may wonder: could a sufficiently smart compiler optimize it?
+Perhaps, but, before anything, it must be able to remove all abstractions used in `zip4`.
 Sadly, `zipWith` is known to scape Haskell's [short-cut fusion](https://wiki.haskell.org/Correctness_of_short_cut_fusion) for lists.
-Let's help GHC by manually deforesting it:
+Let's help the compiler by manually deforesting it:

 ```haskell
 zip4 :: (a -> b -> c) -> (a,a,a,a) -> (b,b,b,b) -> (c,c,c,c)
 zip4 f (ax,ay,az,aw) (bx,by,bz,bw) = (f ax bx, f ay by, f az bz, f aw bw)
 ```

 Can GHC optimize it now?
 Well, no: this still takes `8.6` seconds on my computer.
-The problem here is not deforestation, but the sheer amount of function calls, so no regular optimization can improve it further.
-Perhaps if we started to reason about the runtime execution; that's the premise behind the field of [supercompilation](https://ghc.haskell.org/trac/ghc/wiki/Supercompilation), but it is a very complex technique.
+As you can see, the problem here is not deforestation, but the sheer amount of function calls.
+We could improve it by reasoning about the runtime execution; but that's a complex technique, and the very premise behind the field of [supercompilation](https://ghc.haskell.org/trac/ghc/wiki/Supercompilation).

-What about the [optimal algorithm](https://github.com/MaiaVictor/abstract-algorithm)?
-I've been for long observing bizarre behavior on programs that "clearly shouldn't execute this fast".
-The first time I noticed effect was in 2015, when the optimal algorithm was capable of computing the modulus of `(200^200)%13` encoded as a unary number.
-Such computation wouldn't fit a memory the size of the universe, yet the optimal algorithm had no trouble completing it.
+But what about the [abstract algorithm](https://github.com/MaiaVictor/abstract-algorithm)?
+One of its most interesting aspects is sometimes running programs that "clearly shouldn't execute this fast".
+The first time I noticed this effect was in 2015, when the abstract algorithm was capable of computing the modulus of `(200^200)%13` encoded as a unary number.
+Such computation wouldn't fit a memory the size of the universe, yet the abstract algorithm had no trouble completing it.
 You can read about this on [Stack Overflow](https://stackoverflow.com/questions/31707614/why-are-%CE%BB-calculus-optimal-evaluators-able-to-compute-big-modular-exponentiation).

-Unsurprisingly, `zip4` is yet another instance that is magically optimized by the abstract-algorithm.
-The following program:
+This leads us to wonder how far can that algorithm go.
+What about `zip4`?
+Can it optimize it?
+Indeed.
+Mind the following λ-program:

 ```haskell
 zip4 = λf. λa. λb. λtuple.